Ploug House

 Ploug House (Danish: Plougs Gård) is a listed Neoclassical property on the corner of Højbro Plads and Ved Stranden in central Copenhagen, Denmark.
 It dates from the building boom which followed after the Copenhagen Fire of 1795 but takes its name from the poet, publisher and politician Carl Ploug who lived there in the 1860s and 1870s and also published the newspaper Fædrelandet from the premises.

 History

 Marsvin's House

-Christian IV's mother-in-law Ellen Marsvin constructed a large, Renaissance style house at the site in the 17th century.
+Christian IV's mother-in-law Ellen Marsvin constructed a large, Renaissance-style house at the site in the 17th century.
 The property was listed in Copenhagen's first cadastre of 1689 as No. 215 in the city's East Quarter.
-It was owned byPeter Weylandt at that time.
+It was owned by Peter Weylandt at that time.
 It was later used for housing the Swedish military officer Magnus Stenbock during his five years in Danish captivity.

 The property was listed in the new cadastre of 1756 as No. 253 in the city's East Quarter.